vivirox/void/CONTRIBUTING.md

 <!-- 3.
 Press <kbd>Ctrl+Shift+B</kbd> to start the build process. -->

-4. In a new terminal, run `./scripts/code.sh` (Mac/Linux) or `./scripts/code.bat` (Windows).
+1. In a new terminal, run `./scripts/code.sh` (Mac/Linux) or `./scripts/code.bat` (Windows).
 This should open up the built IDE!
-You can always press <kbd>Ctrl+Shift+P</kbd> and run "Reload Window" inside the new window to see changes without re-building.
+You can always press `Ctrl+Shift+P` and run "Reload Window" inside the new window to see changes without re-building.

 Now that you're set up, feel free to check out our [Issues](https://github.com/voideditor/void/issues) page.